mateusz-kolodziejczyk/wad2-movies-api/README.md

     /api/cast

 ## Integrating with React App
+The amount of documents I have is much smaller than tmdb, so only some data was included just to show that the integration works.

 I have included the updated react app with required changes to work with my api in this repository.